Haplescent/weather-api-react/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-### `Information flow of website`
+### Information flow of website

 1. App.js will be a class component that has a state.
 Upon App.js mounting, constructor method will be called and state with attributes called textInput, currentWeather, fiveDayForecast, and searchHistory will be assigned to an empty string, empty object, empty object and empty array respectively.
 Class App.js will have a method call handleSubmit() which will setState of textInput.

-2. When App.js renders, it will call a functional component called SearchAppBar, passing this.handleSubmit method into SearchAppBar's props.
+2. When App.js renders, it will call a functional component called SearchAppBar, passing this.handleSubmit method and searchHisotry array into SearchAppBar's props.
 SearchAppBar will render a tempoary drawer and pass props searchHistry.
-SearchAppBar will then render functional component TemporaryDrawer.
+TemporaryDrawer will render searchHistry.
 SearchAppBar will have a helper function named handleClick which will execute props.handleSubmit.
 SearchAppBar will then render a functional component Form and pass handleClick into Form props as onSubmit .
 Form is a functional component from material designs UI which will run prop.onSubmit on clicking or hitting enter.
 While App.js will render these children functional props on mounting, it will not call setState() until a click has occured.

 3. App.js will render CurrentWeatherCard functional component, passing prop currentWeather (an empty object).
 CurrentWeatherCard will see an empty object in props and render the introduction card, this introduction card will have basic information about the website.